Diverticulitis and diverticulosis symptoms, treatment and prevention

 Risk factors for diverticulitis and making the diagnosis

 Ageing and heredity are factors in the development of diverticulosis and diverticulitis, but diet is the main risk factor, specifically a lack of fibre in the diet.
 Eating a lot of low-fibre, refined foods can greatly increase the risk.
-Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 25% in people over 60.
-Diverticular disease will occur in about one in four of those with diverticulosis.
+Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 25% in people over 60, and 50% in those over 80.
+Diverticular disease will occur in about 1 in 4 of those with diverticulosis.

 Factors that increase the risk of diverticular disease include constipation, smoking, being overweight, physical inactivity, and the use of anti-inflammatory medication.
 The reasons for why these risk factors increase the risk of diverticular disease are unclear.

 It has been suggested that being constipated and usually straining at bowel movements may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
 If the diverticula then become filled with faecal material or with undigested food, they are vulnerable to bacterial infection, leading to the inflammation of diverticulitis.